aneisch/magnetometer-vehicle-sensor/README.md

 Reed Switch: GND, D7
 Relay: D8 (you can modify the pin # on V2, or physically cut D1 pin and add bodge wire)
 Voltage Divider: GND (if not shared ground), A0
+Don't forget to connect the external wifi antenna if needed!

 ![Stack from the front](images/front.jpg)